-The Director of QM oversees staff consisting of clinical Managers, analysts, and administrative staff.
+The Clinical Director of QM and Director of Accreditation Programs oversee staff consisting of clinical Managers, analysts, and administrative staff.

 3.4.
 Pharmaceutical Services Department

 The Pharmaceutical Services Department operates under the direction of the Senior Director of Pharmaceutical Services.
 The Senior Director of Pharmaceutical Services reports to the Chief Medical Officer.
 The Pharmaceutical Services Department is responsible for pharmacy benefits and pharmaceutical services, including pharmacy network, pharmacy benefit coverage, formulary management, drug utilization program, pharmacy quality management program and pharmacy disease management program.
 The Senior Director of Pharmaceutical Services is responsible for developing and overseeing the IEHP Pharmaceutical Services Program.